krysvac/discord-music-player/README.md

 ![npm](https://img.shields.io/npm/v/discord-music-player-custom?style=for-the-badge)
 ![CodeFactor Grade](https://www.codefactor.io/repository/github/krysvac/discord-music-player/badge?color=%2348aaf1&style=for-the-badge)

+## This is forked from https://github.com/SushiBtw/discord-music-player and customized to fit my needs

-### Note: This is the v8 version of Discord Music Player for Discord.JS v13!
+### Note: This is the v9 version of Discord Music Player for Discord.JS v14!

 Discord Music Player is a powerful [Node.js](https://nodejs.org) module that allows you to easily implement music commands.
 **Everything** is customizable, and everything can be done using this package - **there are no limitations!**